mps75/exit_industries/_pages/about.md

 permalink: /about/
 ---

-Facebook and Instagram lost their appeal for me a while ago and Twitter is, well, everyone knows what's happening there.
-I've missed having a place to post random stuff so I thought I'd try my hand at blogging again.
-I enjoy fiddling with Jekyll and CSS probably as much (or more) as I do creating the content.
-So we'll see how things go.
-At the very least, it's been a fun project getting this site up and running.

-At the moment I'm obsessed with sim racing so I'll probably be posting a lot of stuff about that.
-I'm also into bikes, guitars, camping, and video games so those things could show up here as well.
+Hi.
+My name is Matthew Swanson -- welcome to my blog.

+It seems weird to work on a blog these days, but last year I started to really miss having a small web project like this so I decided to scrap my old, stale blog and start something new.
+I really enjoy fiddling with Jekyll and CSS and all the other pieces it takes to pull together a site (probably more than I like actually writing posts).
+So it’s been fun to get something new up and running.

+As for me, I used to live in Southern California and work in IT.
+Now I live in Idaho and work on my hobbies.
+I’m currently into riding bikes, camping, practicing guitar, watching stuff, reading stuff, and playing video games.

-Thanks a lot for reading.
+Thanks for visiting.